jalawson/ulinalg/README.md

 These are intended to be relatively small modules for use with MicroPython (Python3) which provide a minimal matrix class for representation, manipulation and a few linear algebra routines.

-The matrix module is designed to offer close functional compatiblity with 2-D Numpy arrays.
+The matrix module is designed to offer close functional compatibility with 2-D Numpy arrays.

-These routines are not designed to be particulary fast.
+These routines are not designed to be particularly fast.

 (eg. 3x3 matrix inversion takes about 350ms on a PyBoard.)